dsoprea/go-s2/README.md

 ## Overview

-A very simple tool that prints the S2 cell-ID, in binary, for a given latitude/longitude pair.
+A tool that prints the S2 cell for a given coordinate, prints cell info,  as well as generates KML visualizations of cell parents and boundaries.

 ## Install